koral--/blog/source/2015-01-24-multi-provisioning-profile-support.html.markdown

 environment variable.

-## An important not about Xcode steps
+## An important note about Xcode steps

 To use this new feature in your existing app you have to **upgrade your Xcode build steps** to the latest **3.0.0** version!